nicholasbalasus/write_blended_files/PUM.md

 ```

 ### (4) File contents
-The files contain the subset of soundings from the OFFL/RPRO files that had a `qa_value` == 1.0.
+The files contain the subset of soundings from the OFFL/RPRO files that have a `qa_value` == 1.0.
 All other observations are excluded because the blended TROPOMI+GOSAT correction is not valid to apply to them.
 Additionally, only a subset of variables is included in the BLND files (and they no longer reside in netCDF groups).
 The files have dimensions of `nobs`, `layer`, and `corner`.
 All variables are the same as described in the TROPOMI methane PUM except for `methane_mixing_ratio_blended` (derived in this work) and `time_utc` (expanded to all observations in these files).
 The following is an example for the orbit number 11252 file listed above.
 ```
 <class 'netCDF4._netCDF4.Dataset'>
 root group (NETCDF4 data model, file format HDF5):